strangebuzz/phpquiz/README.txt

 @Refactoring/cleanup
 ————————————————————————————————————————————————————————————————————————————————

-* DB Join on answers in the show method
+* DB Join on answers in the show methods

 References